sourmash-bio/sourmash/doc/command-line.md

-None of these commands currently support searching, comparing, or indexing signatures with multiple ksizes or moltypes at the same time; you need to pick the ksize and moltype to use for your search.
+None of these commands currently support searching, comparing, or indexing signatures with multiple ksizes or moltypes at the same time; you need to pick the ksize and moltype to use for your query.
 Where possible, scaled values will be made compatible.

 ### Selecting signatures